hungyanglu/Statistics-in-Violin-Learning/reports/Chapter_5_Analytical_Solutions_to_Core_Problems.md

 - **Property 2 ($P_2$)**: Extrinsic High Motivation (Pressure-Induced Fatigue)
 - **Property 3 ($P_3$)**: Low Motivation (Active/Passive Detachment)

+Note: We do not show the actual reason for dropout.
+We only show the clues from the data.

 ---

 ### 2.2 Mathematical Classification Rules